perfectomobile/examples/README.md

 <tr>
 <td>JUNITExample</td>
 <td>
-    Write your own JUnit with perfecto mobile:
+    Write your own JUnit with Perfecto Mobile:
     This example shows how to run Perfecto Mobile test on a real device as a JUnit.
     It also contains the option to provide the device ID as parameter
 </td>